rchrdchn/react-experiments/roofstock/README.md

 __Coding Exercise: Front-end Developer: ReactJS__

-Step by step on how to run the final project
+Here are the step-by-step instructions on how to run the final project as well as the project description, details, and other notes.

 ## Installation